OctopusDeploy/OctopusDSC/README.md

 Tests are written in [ServerSpec](serverspec.org), which is an infrastructure oriented layer over [RSpec](rspec.info).

 When creating a PR, please ensure that all existing tests run succesfully against VirtualBox, and please include a new scenario where possible.
+Before you start, please raise an issue to discuss your plans so we can make sure it fits with the goals of the project.